garden-io/garden/docs/reference/commands.md

     # Use this to include additional information that is specific to the provider.
     detail:

-    namespaceStatuses:
-      - pluginName:

-        # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a
-        # letter, and cannot end with a dash) and must not be longer than 63 characters.
-        namespaceName:

-        state:

     # Output variables that modules and other variables can reference.
     outputs:
       <name>: